Re: pupil premium and free school meals

 Schools are free to spend the Pupil Premium as they see fit.
 However, the Government have stated that schools will be held accountable for how they have used the additional funding to support pupils from low income families through the outcomes they achieve.

-Key desired outcomes of Pupil Premium strategy
+Key desired outcomes of the Pupil Premium Strategy 2019_20

 Barriers to educational achievement faced by students at Crown Hills Community College

-Almost a third of the students at Crown Hills are disadvantaged and eligible for the Pupil Premium.
+Almost a quarter of the students at Crown Hills are disadvantaged and eligible for the Pupil Premium.
 As such, it is difficult to report on barriers to learning that apply to all such students.
 However, there are common threads that apply to many disadvantaged students at Crown Hills:

 - Low Reading Ages on entry – Disadvantaged students, as well as other students in school, have low levels of reading on entry, including students with high EAL needs.